SaaS products aren’t necessarily intuitive to use. In most cases, users need to be onboarded and educated to use the software properly.

 If you fail to do this, you risk losing users, as they simply won’t find value in your product.

-In this article, we will show you six tried and tested education methods that will help you transform newcomers into power users.
+In this article, you'll discover six proven education methods that can help turn newcomers into power users.

 Let’s begin with the users’ first interaction with your software.